All 500 free COVID-19 tests claimed by mid-day Thursday at county's new testing site

 The testing site was announced on Wednesday, and an initial 500 appointments were posted to the state’s website soon thereafter.
 All 500 slots had been claimed by mid-afternoon Thursday, Jan.
 13, Johnson said.

 The testing site is operating by appointment only.
-Each day at noon, 1,000 appointments – 500 for each day – will be released.
+Each day at noon, 1,000 appointments – 500 for each of the next two days – will be released.
 The site will offer only two-days’ worth of slots at a time in an effort to limit no-shows, Johnson said.

 “Some people are searching all over for tests, and they sign up for a slot [several days in advance] but don’t show up,” Johnson said, likely because COVID-19 symptoms appear before their appointments.